cajuncoding/GraphQL.RepoDB/README.md

         {
                 var paramsContext = new GraphQLParamsContext(resolverContext);

-                ...... now you can work with selections, sort args, etc. easily.....
+                ...... now you can work with selections, sort args, paging arguments (including IsTotalCountRequested) etc. easily.....
         {
 ```